-Though John has made a living trying cases, he recognizes that most lawsuits are resolved without trial.
-A trial can be expensive, disruptive to an organization, and subject to the vagaries of the jury system.
-Sometimes, however, a trial is the only way to resolve a case, and counsel needs to be able and willing to see the matter through to verdict.
-John has used every means of ADR to resolve cases short of trial, including old-fashioned direct negotiation with opposing counsel, mediation, arbitration, and mini-trials.
-John's goal is to find the most effective and efficient way to solve the client's legal problem.
+Though John has made a living trying cases, he recognizes that most lawsuits are resolved without trial and settlement.
+A trial can be expensive and disruptive to an organization.
+John has used all forms of ADR to resolve cases short of trial, including direct negotiation with opposing counsel, mediation, arbitration, and mini-trials.
+His goal is to find the most effective and efficient way to solve the client’s legal problem.

 - U.S. District Court, District of Oregon

 - U.S. District Court, Eastern District of Washington

 - U.S. District Court, Western District of Washington

 - Northwestern School of Law, Lewis & Clark College – J.D., 1975 (Member, Law Review)

 - Campbell Global et al v.
 American States Ins.
 Co. et al, 784 Fed.
 Appx.543 (Mem 2019) (upholding trial court decision that no duty to indemnify existed for the underlying arbitration award).